melee-matchups/melee-matchups.github.io/matchup-notes/marth.md

 ## Throw Follow ups
 Mix up between F-Throw and U-Throw, their DIs are different for each other.
+F-Throw / D-Throw is really good at the corner, as DI in will kill them, but DI-ing out will set up for a mxi up edge guard, witch the Marth on stage can just wait and react to.

 ### Low %
 F-Throw -> Re-Grab